Municipal Bond Disclosure - The Story You Are Required to Tell

 Introduction

-Municipalities love to promote themselves.
+It is with great pride that municipalities promote their communities.
 However, when it comes to offering bonds or other municipal securities you are required to disclose all material facts whether the facts are favorable or negative, i.e., issuers must provide all information that enables investors to make informed investment decisions.

 Historical Overview of Municipal Disclosure Practices

-In spite of Rule 10b-5, full disclosure was not frequently practiced.
+In spite of Rule 10b-5, full disclosure was not frequently practiced by municipal issuers.
 Prior to the 1960s, the majority of tax-exempt issues were general obligation bonds.
 Due to the full faith and credit pledge, predominance of institutional investors, and consistent terms, municipal bonds were sold without difficulty even when disclosure was limited to a notice of sale.

 Changes in investor composition after the 1970s also triggered a demand for increased disclosure.
-While the historical buyers of bonds; banks, insurance companies and individuals, remained the same, the demand for municipal securities among them changed dramatically.
+While the historical buyers of bonds (ie. banks, insurance companies and individuals) remained the same, the demand for municipal securities among various buyers changed dramatically.
 Brought about principally by revisions in the tax code, banks were no longer the primary buyers of tax-exempt bonds.
-Since the mid 1980s, the public sector, comprised of individuals and trusts, have accounted for more than 50% of the purchases of new issues.
+Since the mid 1980s, the public sector, comprised of individuals and trusts, has accounted for more than 50% of the purchases of new issues.
 In contrast to institutional investors, which are staffed with professional analysts and have resources and access to a variety of informational sources, individual investors are likely to depend upon an official statement as the primary source of information.

 On January 1, 1990, Rule 15c2-12 went into effect.
 Although the SEC is prohibited from imposing disclosure rules on municipal government entities, the SEC did so indirectly through the requirements that Rule 15c2-12 placed on broker-dealers.